um-tech-evolution/circuits/README.md

 # Circuits

-A Python program that allows the simulation of technological evolution using logic circuits as a proxy for actual technologies.
+A Python program and library that allows the simulation of technological evolution using logic circuits as a proxy for actual technologies.
 Based on the work of Arthur and Polak [1].

 We expect to use the program in two ways.
 First, we will replicate the results of Arthur and Polak.
 Second, this program will be a component in a larger